AnIsraeliTeen

 My school, Ulpanah Tzviah of Maaleh Adumim is hosting about 18 families in their facilities, and there are scores of people from the community who are volunteering to entertain them and cater food for them.

-in the wake of the Israel-Hizbullah war, the best thing for the Palestinians at this stage is to be united."
+So we should learn what the Arabs seemed to have caught onto by agreeing that "in the wake of the Israel-Hizbullah war, the best thing for the Palestinians at this stage is to be united."

 If they can unite, should'nt it seem more than natural that we can too?!